-Here, we need not determine whether the court abused its discretion in finding that appellant could afford the filing fee because appellant provided no information regarding the basis or merits of the underlying administrative complaint.
+Here, appellant's fee waiver request provided no information regarding the basis or merits of the underlying administrative complaint.
+In fact, he did not even include a copy of the final order from the Inmate Grievance Office that he was seeking to have reviewed.
 As such, there was nothing from which the circuit court could make a determination regarding the seriousness of the issues to be raised, the prejudice that could be caused by any delay in considering the claim, or the likelihood of success on the merits.
 And without a showing that all five factors set forth in CJP § 5-1002(c) were satisfied, the circuit court could not have granted appellant's request to waive prepaid costs as a matter of law.
 See Williams, 196 Md.
-App. at 179 (noting that substantial compliance with the five-factor test is insufficient).1 Consequently, we shall affirm the judgment of the circuit court.
+App. at 179 (noting that substantial compliance with the five-factor test is insufficient).
+Consequently, we shall affirm the judgment of the circuit court.

-JUDGMENT OF THE CIRCUIT COURT FOR SOMERSET COUNTY
+JUDGMENT OF THE CIRCUIT COURT FOR SOMERSET COUNTY AFFIRMED.
+COSTS TO BE PAID BY APPELLANT.

-1 To be sure, the court did not address CJP § 5-1002(c) in its order.
+&lt;sup>1 To be sure, the court did not address CJP § 5-1002(c) in its order.
 Nevertheless, it is unnecessary to remand this matter to the circuit court because the denial of appellant's fee waiver request under the circumstances was required by law.
 See Morris v.
 Goodwin, 230 Md.
 App.
 395, 410-11 (2016) (declining to remand for a hearing where the circuit court's "dismissal of appellant's petition [was] mandated by law"); Express Auction Servs., Inc. v.
 Conley, 127 Md.
 App.
 447, 450 (1999) (noting that, though summary judgment was granted without a hearing in error, remanding the case to hold a hearing would serve no practical purpose where the "only substantive issue . . . on appeal . . . [was] a narrow issue of law" to be addressed in the Court's opinion).